Divyanshu-Bhatt/EE2100-Matrix-Theory/Assignment10/Assignment10.md

 \end{align*}
 $$

-Thus, the eigenvectors corresponding to the eigenvalue $\lambda = 2$ is:
+Thus, the eigenvectors corresponding to the eigenvalue $\lambda = 2$ are:

 $$
 \mathbf{x}={1\over \sqrt{3}}\begin{bmatrix}